Faskath513/Faskath513/README.md

-# 👋 Hi, I’m Mohamed Fasksth
+# 👋 Hi, I’m Mohamed Faskath

 - 👀 I’m interested in Data Science, Machine Learning, and Backend Development.
 - 🌱 I’m currently learning more about Artificial Intelligence, NLP, and Computer Vision.